stephan-hof/pyrocksdb/docs/index.rst

     db.put(b"a", b"b")
     print db.get(b"a")

-Tested with python2.7 and python3.3
+Tested with python2.7 and python3.3 and RocksDB version 2.7.fb

 .. toctree::
     :maxdepth: 2